stubbles/stubbles-streams/README.md

 $decodingInputStream = new DecodingInputStream($encodedInputStream, 'iso-8859-1');
 ```

+*Note: since release 9.0.0 a third parameter can be used to influence what the data is being encoded to.
+The default is still UTF-8.*

 Of course there must be a possibility to write back into the correct encoding.
 For this, the `stubbles\streams\EncodingOutputStream` class can be used.
 It
 tries to convert from internal UTF-8 into the encoding of the decorated output